De La Rosa and the Columbia Lions host conference foe Princeton - WTOP News

 New York; Friday, 7 p.m.
 EST

-TOP PERFORMERS: Avery Brown is averaging 9.8 points for the Lions.
-Geronimo Rubio De La Rosa is averaging 12.8 points over the last 10 games for Columbia.
+TOP PERFORMERS: Geronimo Rubio De La Rosa is shooting 40.1% and averaging 12.8 points for the Lions.
+Avery Brown is averaging 9.8 points over the last 10 games for Columbia.

-Ryan Langborg is scoring 12.6 points per game and averaging 3.7 rebounds for the Tigers.
-Tosan Evbuomwan is averaging 12.4 points and 6.3 rebounds over the last 10 games for Princeton.
+Ryan Langborg is scoring 12.6 points per game with 3.7 rebounds and 1.7 assists for the Tigers.
+Tosan Evbuomwan is averaging 12.4 points, 6.3 rebounds and 4.1 assists over the last 10 games for Princeton.

 LAST 10 GAMES: Lions: 4-6, averaging 66.9 points, 35.8 rebounds, 11.5 assists, 6.6 steals and 2.0 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 65.6 points per game.